UCSCRocketry/ground-control/README.md

 ### 5. Try running flask:

-    flask run
+    flask run --port 9999

-Open up a browser and go to http://localhost:5000/api/test .
+Open up a browser and go to http://localhost:9999/api/test .
 You should see a JSON string!

 ### 6. Test backend-frontend connection: